 Kimberly Fleming – Reduced Retirement Eligibility Process Lead Time from 3 days to same day and reduced the amount of paperwork by 50% on a 60 year retention cycle.
 This means about half the paper is filed for 60 years!
 See Kimberly Fleming’s success story presentation here.

 Jim Shoemaker – Reduced the Supplier Record Setup Time by 1.5 hours with a $16k savings in productivity.
-Jim’s presentation will be recorded and available to view soon!
+See Jim Shoemaker’s success story presentation here.

 Jill Smith – Reduced Title Company Invoice Payment Processing from 3+ weeks to 1 day.